jlramosr/zrickr_be/README.md

 **`GET api/zrickers`**: Return all user zrickers of all collections

-**`GET api/zrickers/COL`**: Return all user zrickers of a collection identified by COL slug parameter
+**`GET api/zrickers/COLID`**: Return all user zrickers of a collection identified by COL id parameter

-**`GET api/zrickers/COL/id`**: Return user zrickr identified by ID parameter of a collection identified by COL slug parameter
+**`GET api/zrickers/COLID/ID`**: Return user zrickr identified by ID parameter of a collection identified by COL id parameter

 **`GET api/films`**: Return all user films